 IADP representative of Strukton Worksphere is Bartjan van der Sloot.
 Contact details: firstname.lastname@example.org / +310652541375

-The RvN@ movement is creating experimental collaboration space for companies, government agencies and educational institutes in the region Rijk van Nijmegen.
-In this ecosystem the participants are working in communities on solutions for social challenges and entrepreneurial issues.
+The RvN@ movement is creating experimental collaboration space for companies, government agencies and educational institutes in the region Rijk van Nijmegen (The Netherlands).
+In this ecosystem, the participants are working in communities on solutions for social challenges and entrepreneurial issues.
 RvN@ focusses on industry and sector crossovers on the domains: smart & IT, circular economy, health &food, and innovative entrepreneurship.

 IADP representative of RvN@ is Kristie Lamers.
 Contact details: email@example.com / +31 6 48 38 67 80